PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 ### Comment and vote for the cards

 When clicking on a card, you can see two fields at its bottom: one to comment and another one to vote.
-It is really important to the team as it helps us evaluate how the feature impacts **you**.
+It is really important to the team as it helps us evaluate how the feature impacts **you or your clients (if you are an agency or a developer, for instance)**.
 Here is what happens behind the scenes:

 ![PrestaShop Productboard user score](/assets/images/2020/05/productboard-user-score.png)